COCISD Student Dress Code

 - Headwear including caps, hats, bandannas, pics, combs, wave caps, sweatbands and sunglasses are not allowed on campus except during special announced campaigns, ex.
 Red Ribbon Week, Homecoming, or other activities approved by administration.

-Students may not wear visible body or piercings/ornaments except for earrings, which are limited to three (3) per ear.
+Students may not wear visible body or piercings/ornaments except for earrings, which is limited to three (3) per ear.
 Facial, eye, mouth, tongue, or nose piercings/ornaments are not allowed.
 Bandages covering piercings are not allowed.
 Gauges are not allowed.
-No visible objects may be used as a spacer when jewelry/ornament is removed.
+Clear, flush spacers are allowed for nose piercings.

 Students must wear shoes at all times.
 Students may not wear house shoes or shoes with cleats.
 Wheels/rollers or any soles that can mark or damage floors are unacceptable.
 For safety reasons, students in Grades PK-5 must wear shoes with a back.